Erbology

 Traditional hibiscus ‘tea' is made by infusing the petals in water (no need for actual tea leaves).
 The tea itself turns a gorgeous, deep red color and has a sharp flavor reminiscent of cranberry, or our favorite aronia berry.

 It’s no surprise, then, that bartenders around the world have been using hibiscus to impart a luxurious color and flavor to alcoholic and non-alcoholic drinks alike.
-A perusal of a few of London’s top cocktail menus would present you with creations such as hibiscus martinis, margaritas and spritzers.
+A perusal of a few of New York’s top cocktail menus would present you with creations such as hibiscus martinis, margaritas and spritzers.

 Hibiscus tea is delicious on its own - and we recommend you try it!
 However in our cocktail recipe it gives an unusual floral element among the citrusy fruit juice that we find positively addictive.